TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Tiny LVLM Evaluation Hub

 \section{Tiny LVLM Evaluation Hub}

-In this section, we introduce our Tiny LVLM-eHub, including an LVLM hub, the multimodal capability of interest, and the evaluation method.
-Compared with LVLM-eHub \cite{xu2023lvlm}, the tiny version in this work contains more LVLM models including Bard, a more lightweight evaluation pipeline, and a more accurate evaluation technique.
-The overall paradigm of Tiny LVLM-eHub is illustrated in Fig. \ref{fig:model_data}.
+In this section, we introduce our TinyLVLM-eHub, including an LVLM hub, the multimodal capability of interest, and the evaluation method.
+Compared with LVLM-eHub \cite{xu2023lvlm}, the tiny version in this work contains more LVLM models, a more lightweight sample suite, and a more accurate evaluation technique.
+The overall paradigm of TinyLVLM-eHub is illustrated in Fig. \ref{fig:model_data}.